christiaanb/SoOSiM/README.md

 * The `memoryManager` function is exuted within the `Sim` monad.
 * The actual value that is returned is of type `MemState`.

-A *monad* is many wonderfully things [2], way too much to explain here, so for the rest of this README we see it as an execution environment.
+A *monad* is many wonderfull things [2], way too much to explain here, so for the rest of this README we see it as an execution environment.
 Only inside this execution environment will we have access to the SoOSiM API functions.

 Although we know the types of the arguments and the result of the function, we don't know their actual meaning.